esp8266/Arduino/readme.txt

 * On Linux, drivers are included in kernel versions 2.4.20 or greater.

 CREDITS
-Arduino is an open source project, owned by nobody and supported by many.
+Arduino is an open source project, supported by many.

 The Arduino team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David A. Mellis.